WorldAfterCapital/WorldAfterCapital/part-three/Trapped.md

 Some people object to automation innovations on the grounds that work is an integral part of people’s identity.
 If you have been a truck driver for many years, for instance, who will you be if you lose your job?
 At first, this might sound like a completely legitimate question.
 But it is worth recalling that the idea that purpose primarily has to do with one’s profession, instead of belonging to a religion or to a community, is an Industrial Age phenomenon.

 If we want to free up attention via automation, we need to come up with new answers to these concerns.
-That will be the subject of Part Four, but before getting there we will first consider why capitalism alone can’t solve these problems.
+That will be the subject of Part IV, but before getting there we will first consider why capitalism alone can’t solve these problems.